zkutalik/ssimp_software/docu/examples.md

 ### Imputing SNPs on the X-chromosome
 [//]: -------------------------------

-This is currently not possible.
+We are currently working on this option.

 To speed up imputation of single SNPs, we needed to combine different reference panel builds from 1000 genome, that contains no sex chromosomes.